-Concepts and skins students master: 1.
-Use various types of geographic tools to develop spatial thinking Evidence Outcomes 21st Century Skills and Readiness Competencies a.
-Read and interpret information from geographic tools and formulate geographic questions b.
-Find oceans and continents, major countries, bodies of water, mountains, and urban areas, the state of Colorado, and neighboring states on maps c.
-Locate the community on a map and describe its Inquiry Questions: 1.
-What questions do geographers ask?
-2. How does the geography of where we live influence how we live?
-3. How do physical features provide opportunities and challenges to regions?
-4. How have the cultural experiences of groups in different regions influenced practices regarding the local environment? natural and human features d.
-Identify geography-based problems and examine the ways that people have tried to solve them Relevance and Application: 1.
-Individuals and businesses use geographic tools to answer questions about places and locations such as where to locate a business or park, and how to landscape a yard.
-2. Spatial thinking involves analysis, problem-solving, and pattern prediction.
-3. Individuals develop spatial thinking to organize and make connections such as reading a map and understanding where you are, where you want to go, and how to get to the destination.
-Nature of Geography: 1.
-Spatial thinkers use and interpret information from geography tools to investigate geographic questions.
-2. Spatial thinkers analyze connections among places.
-Extended Evidence Outcomes Extended Readiness Competencies With appropriate supports, students can: I. Identify features on a map of a familiar environment (e.g., sidewalks, fences, trees, playground etc.) Content based access skills: 1.
-Manipulating geographic materials
+1. Use various types of geographic tools to develop spatial thinking

+- a.
+Read and interpret information from geographic tools and formulate geographic questions (DOK 1-2) - Find oceans and continents, major countries, bodies of water, mountains, and urban areas, the state of Colorado, and neighboring states on maps (DOK 1) - c.
+Locate the community on a map and describe its natural and human features (DOK 1) - d.
+Identify geography-based problems and examine the ways that people have tried to solve them (DOK 1-2)

+- 1. What questions do geographers ask? - 2.
+How does the geography of where we live influence how we live? - 3.
+How do physical features provide opportunities and challenges to regions? - 4.
+How have the cultural experiences of groups in different regions influenced practices regarding the local environment?

+- 1. Individuals and businesses use geographic tools to answer questions about places and locations such as where to locate a business or park, and how to landscape a yard. - 2.
+Spatial thinking involves analysis, problem-solving, and pattern prediction. - 3.
+Individuals develop spatial thinking to organize and make connections such as reading a map and understanding where you are, where you want to go, and how to get to the destination.

+- 1. Spatial thinkers use and interpret information from geography tools to investigate geographic questions. - 2.
+Spatial thinkers analyze connections among places.